arey0pushpa/pyZ3/README.md

 We have modelled the VTS using CBMC [C Bounded Model Checker] and python Z3 [Z3 Theorem Prover].

-#We have initially modelled the VTS encoded the VTS system with our encoding using CBMC model checker (the code of the same is placed in the cbmc folder).

 <!--### CBMC tool Command :
 #To run the example of the cbmc you need either of two: